janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

     }

+To use XRoadLib with AspNetCore platform the IApplicationBuilders extension method UseXRoadLib should be called in Startup class of the application.
+Extension method accepts callback that allows to define routes for service description (WSDL) and web service endpoints which provide access to functionality of the services defined in specified service manager.

-First we specify that our Calculator application is based on X-Road message protocol version 4.0.
-We define our producer namespace `"http://calculator.x-road.eu/"` and assembly which contains contract definitons.
-Since XRoadProtocol caches type specific information, its necessary to follow singleton pattern when creating instance of the protocol.
+In the ConfigureServices method of the Startup class, XRoadLib has to be registered with the dependency injection provider, by calling the IServiceCollection extension method AddXRoadLib.
+Since ServiceManager caches type specific information, its necessary to follow singleton pattern when registering instance of the service manager type.

 If required, same web application can support multiple X-Road message protocols and have separate configurations for individual protocol instances.
+In such case each protocol should define its own separate service manager type which should be registered through unique routes.

 With this setup our application expects incoming requests to application root using HTTP "POST" method.
 HTTP "GET" method to our application root returns service description in WSDL format.
 All other routes pass XRoadLib middleware and return "Hello World!" response.

 Sample request